marschall/spring-batch-inmemory/README.md

   static class ContextConfiguration {

     @Bean
-    public DataSource dataSource() {
+    public PlatformTransactionManager txManager() {
-      // if your job requires data access through JDBC replace this with the actual DataSource return new NullDataSource();
+      // if your job requires data access through JDBC replace this with DataSourceTransactionManager
+      // to roll back JDBC DML operations return new ResourcelessTransactionManager();
     }

-    // if you want to used to roll back JDBC DML operations you also need to define an appropriate transaction manager, eg. DataSourceTransactionManager

   }